dimagoltsman/ha-custom-lovelace-cards/remote-control/README.md

 configuration is very easy. first, find your broadlink id for sending packets (can be found under HA services page), and then just configure the broadlink codes for each button.

+if you want to add your own remote template, you can do it in a new folder near the 'simple' remote and set remote_template to the name of your new folder. you are also welcome to contribute new templates.

 ```
   - type: "custom:content-card-remote-control"
     broadlink_entity: 'broadlink_send_packet_192_168_1_151'
     name: Hisense
+    remote_template: simple
     buttons:
       power:
       source: "JgBYAAABKpITEhQQFRAVEBMSFBEUERMREzYWNBQ1FTQVNRQ1FRAVNRQREzYUEBUQFTUUERQRFBAVNRQRFDUVNBUREzYTNhQ2EwAFTgABKUcVAAxWAAEpRxQADQU="